thismarioperez/squarespace-project-boilerplate/project_title/README.md

 * Uses [@Squarespace/toolbelt](https://www.npmjs.com/package/@squarespace/toolbelt) for easy setup, build, server, and deploy tasks.
 * Custom modular JavaScript app.
 Mostly [ES6 spec](http://caniuse.com/#search=es6), transpiled with [Babel](https://github.com/babel/babel) and bundled with [Webpack](https://github.com/webpack/webpack) using the [Babel Loader](https://github.com/babel/babel-loader).
 * Linted with [ESlint](https://github.com/eslint/eslint).
-* Modular CSS with LESS and Autoprefixing (last 2 versions of all browsers).
+* Modular CSS with SASS and Autoprefixing (last 2 versions of all browsers).
 * Special Critical/Above-The-Fold Stylesheet that is injected into the `<head>` of the site's template.